This Research Award is now closed

 Timing and Dates

-- Notifications will be sent by email to selected applicants in October 2019.
+- Applications are now closed.
+Notifications will be sent by email to selected applicants in mid-November 2019.

 Award recipients will be invited to a workshop in Menlo Park, California to discuss their findings/insights with Facebook researchers in 2020.
 Please budget travel for 1-2 PIs to attend as a part of the proposed project budget.